punk7890/Star-Fox-64-Randomizer/README.md

 # Star-Fox-64-Randomizer
 A Star Fox 64 randomizer with a variety of options.
-Hardware compatible.
+Coded entirely in ASM and is hardware compatible.
 # Beta Version Notice
 This is currently in beta.
 Expect bugs.
 Please report any you may find.
 # Setting Up: